Suppose that the employer is hiring workers in a perfectly competitive market where the market equilibrium wage is `$7`.

 Given this data, complete the table:

-Quantity of burritos
+Quantity of soda

 Marginal Product of Labor (MPL)